dotnet/docs/docs/standard/microservices-architecture/multi-container-microservice-net-applications/background-tasks-with-ihostedservice.md

 ### Summary class diagram

-The following image X-X shows a visual summary of the classes and interfaced involved when implementing IHostedServices.
+The following image 8-26 shows a visual summary of the classes and interfaced involved when implementing IHostedServices.

 ![](./media/image27.png)